Lake Simcoe Watershed

 John Graves Simcoe the first Lieutenant-Governor of Upper Canada, renamed it Lake Simcoe in memory of his father, Captain John Simcoe of the Royal Navy

 - Lake Simcoe's bays were named for his father's naval colleagues – Rear Admiral Richard Kempenfelt and Captain James Cook

-Lake Simcoe is the 6th largest lake in Southern Ontario – only the 5 Great Lakes are bigger.
+Lake Simcoe is the 4th largest lake wholly in Ontario.

 - Its surface area is 722 square kilometres